 After a few hours of hiking most of us have worked up an appetite.
 There are excellent choices for refueling in Canmore and Bragg Creek but there are fewer along Highway 40.
-Some places aren’t open right now because of COVID.

 In Bragg Creek check out Frontier Candy and Ice Cream on Balsam Avenue or Cinnamon Spoon for coffees, sandwiches, and baked goods at the awkward four-way stop in town.

 If you’re on the Smith Dorrien Road – perhaps hiking Black Prince or Rummel Lake, there is an excellent option of an afternoon tea at Mount Engadine Lodge.
 It’s usually a good idea to reserve ahead.

 If you’re in the Upper Kananaskis Lakes area, stop in for ice cream and snacks at the Trading Post at Boulton Creek.
 You’ll see signs on the road.
 If you’re driving on Highway 40 near Fortress Mountain, there is a gas station that sells cold drinks and snacks.

 In Kananaskis Village there is Woody’s Pub & Patio and Two Trees Bistro.
 In the hotel, there is a takeaway spot where you can get drinks, coffee, muffins etc. There is also the seasonal Summit Restaurant (with a view) at the Kananaskis Country Golf Course along Highway 40 though I don’t know if you need to be a golfer to eat here.